 This blog explores:

-• Many mHealth app developers lack the experience and expertise to properly secure their mHealth apps, but the FDA’s STRIDE framework is a good place to start.
+- Many mHealth app developers lack the experience and expertise to properly ensure mHealth app security, but the FDA’s STRIDE framework is a good place to start.

 In our piece on mHealth apps and FDA approval, we defined mHealth apps as, “mobile technology that allows the user to monitor and share health information, including apps that allow physicians to diagnose and deliver care.”
 Determining whether or not an mHealth app requires FDA approval can be tricky.
 If you’re in doubt about your app’s need for FDA approval, make sure to visit our FDA approval post for a full breakdown on FDA approval criteria and a checklist to help you decide if this is necessary for your app.